juan-bol/workshop-k8s/README.md

 ```
 kubectl get namespaces
-kubectl get pods
+kubectl get deployments -n calculator-ns
-kubectl get deployments
+kubectl get replicasets -n calculator-ns
-kubectl get replicasets
+kubectl get pods -n calculator-ns
-kubectl get services
+kubectl get services -n calculator-ns
 ```

 ## 6. Let's play with the Deployment

 Now that the deployment is running, let's make some test to see how it works.

 1. List all the pods and select one.
-Run the command `kubectl delete pod pod_name`.
+Run the command `kubectl delete pod pod_name -n calculator-ns`.
 The pod will be deleted.
 List again all the pods.
 You should see that kubernetes creates a new pod.
 This happens because the Deployment controller makes sure that the number of replica that you specified are the replicas running.

 2. Change the number of replicas to scale up and scale down the number of pods.
 Apply the file again and see what happens with the number of pods.

 ## 7. Deploy a new Version

-1. There's another version of the application in dockerhub called `jersondavidma/calculator-example:v2`.
+1. There's another version of the application in Dockerhub called `jersondavidma/calculator-example:v2`.
 Change the tag of the image in manifest to this new version and apply the changes.
-2. Run the command `kubectl get pods -w ` and wait for a few seconds.
+2. Run the command `kubectl get pods -w  -n calculator-ns` and wait for a few seconds.
 See how kubernetes apply this changes.
 3. Change the strategy to  **Recreate** and see how it changes the behavior.

 ## 8. Add CPU and memory limits for the pods (Optional)

 We can limit how much memory and CPU a single pod can use.
-Reasearch about how to do it and implement it yourself.
+Research about how to do it and implement it yourself.

 ## Sample application